bbfrederick/rapidtide/INSTALL.rst

 ::

-   conda install nibabel pyqtgraph pyfftw
+   conda install nibabel "pyqtgraph>=0.12.0" pyfftw

 For the deep learning filter in happy, also do: